 Want to learn more?
 Linked here are some resources for continued learning.
 They are not fully comprehensive nor exhaustive, but for us they were powerful resources for understanding anti-oppression as a creative process.

 What We Hope

-We hope our anti-oppression practices and policies establish welcoming, creative, and empowered virtual spaces, providing social outlets for anyone who is in need during the COVID-19 pandemic.
-In 2021, we hope to add more teaching artists to our roster, offering students a diverse range of experienced facilitators with unique skillsets.
+We hope our anti-oppressive practices and policies establish welcoming, creative, and empowered spaces, providing social outlets for anyone who is in need during the COVID-19 pandemic.
+In 2022, we hope to add more teaching artists to our roster, offering students a diverse range of experienced facilitators with unique skillsets.